scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 ```

 We can observe that all of the strategies seem to have similar constant prediction intervals.
-On the other hand, the quantile strategy offers a solution with that adapts the prediction
+On the other hand, the quantile strategy offers a solution that adapts the prediction
 intervals to the local noise.

 ```python